John-Rood/VectorVault/README.md

     print(result['metadata']['genre'])
     # etc...
 ```
 ^ list is always returned.
-So you can break it down like this too...
+So you can break it down like above or like below...

 ```
 similar_data = vault.get_similar("How will the government control you in the future?")